AaronBergman/docs/embed-iframe.md

 ---
-sidebar_position: 3
+title: Embedding Features
+description: Embed Neuronpedia features in websites, documentation, and posts
 ---

-# Embed Features (iframe)
+# Embedding Features

-## Basics
+## Overview

-Neuronpedia features can be embedded on your site or third-party sites, usually through iframes.
+Neuronpedia features can be embedded on your site, documentation, or third-party sites using iframes.
+This is perfect for:

+- **Research papers** - Show feature activations inline
+- **Blog posts** - Demonstrate concepts with live examples
+- **Documentation** - Provide interactive feature exploration
+- **LessWrong posts** - Native embedding support

+## Quick Start

-Every feature has an `Embed Code/Link` section with a Copy icon which allows you to quickly paste the iframe code or embed link for that feature.
+Every feature has an `Embed Code/Link` section with a Copy icon for quick embedding:

 ![Screenshot of a embed code at https://neuronpedia.org/gpt2-small/0-res-jb/14057](img/embedcode.png)

-Alternatively, you can construct your own by simply adding `?embed=true` to the end of any feature's URL.
+Or construct your own by adding `?embed=true` to any feature URL.

+## Sharing Workflow (New!)

+**Updated November 2024**: You can now easily share custom activation tests!

+### Share Custom Activation Results

+When testing a feature with custom text:

+1. **Enter your custom text** in the activation testing section
+2. **Click the "↑ Share" button**
+3. **Copy the generated link** - includes your custom text and results
+4. **Share or embed** - recipients see your exact test

+The shared link includes:
+- The feature being tested
+- Your custom activation text
+- Activation results
+- Full interactivity for further testing

+**No more screenshots needed!** Send a link and colleagues can see exactly what you're seeing.

+### Example Use Case

+> "Check out how this 'dogs' feature surprisingly activates on 'cats': [link with custom test]"

+Recipients click the link and see your test results, then can modify the text to explore further.

+See the [Search documentation](search) for more details on custom activation sharing.

 ## Simple Example